qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 #.
 Click on the :guilabel:`...` :sup:`Browse` button
 #.
 Navigate the file system and load a supported data source.
-   More than one layer can be loaded at the same time by holding down the :kbd:`Ctrl` or :kbd:`Shift` key and clicking on multiple items in the dialog.
+   More than one layer can be loaded at the same time by holding down the :kbd:`Ctrl` key and clicking on multiple items in the dialog or holding down the :kbd:`Shift` key to select a range of items by clicking on the first and last items in the range.
    Only formats that have been well tested appear in the formats filter.
    Other formats can be loaded by selecting ``All files`` (the top item in the pull-down menu).